elastos/Elastos.Hive.DevDocs/README.md

 ### Contribution

-We welcome contributions to enrich docouments about Elastos Hive Projects.
+We welcome contributions to enrich documents about Elastos Hive Projects.

 ### License